 - BP has a Policies and Procedures Policy, which constitutes a framework for developing, implementing, and reviewing the institution's policies and procedures.
 This Policy also clearly defines the institution's Quality Assurance (QA) management system.
-During the interviews with the QA administrative and programme staff, the Panel confirmed that there are policies and procedures in place covering all areas of the academic provision and support services, as well as portals to communicate the policies and procedures to relevant stakeholders. - The Academic Standards, Strategy, and Quality Assurance Committee (ASSQAC) manages the development, review, and improvement of academic policies.
+During the interviews with the QA administrative and programme staff, the Panel confirmed that there are policies and procedures in place covering all areas of the academic provision and support services, as well as portals to communicate the policies to relevant stakeholders. - The Academic Standards, Strategy, and Quality Assurance Committee (ASSQAC) manages the development, review, and improvement of academic policies.
 This committee is appointed by the Chief Executive Officer and reports directly to the Academic Council.
-Its duties include ensuring compliance with local regulatory requirements, overseeing benchmarking to other higher education institutions, establishing, and maintaining the periodic programme review schedule, self-evaluation, and institutional reviews, facilitating the formation of the review teams, and overseeing the moderation process.
-Along with the ASSQAC, the EDICT Faculty Board oversees the implementation of academic policies; develops and monitors procedures to ensure that courses, programmes, and related services meet internal and external standards; and carries out any further responsibilities under delegation from the Academic Council. - The QMAP Directorate, in collaboration with the ASSQAC, oversees the QA of the BWM programme in terms of development of annual programme reviews and monitoring of Quality Improvement Plans (QIPs).
-QIPs are prepared by considering various aspects of the programme and stakeholder feedback.
-The BWM Programme Committee prepares initial annual plans and at the end of the year submits their progress reports to the QMAP

-Directorate that monitors their progress before updating the Senior Management Team (SMT).

-• According to the SER, academics and support staff are made aware of existing policies and procedures by having them posted on SharePoint under a dedicated Quality tab.
+Some of its duties include ensuring compliance with local regulatory requirements; overseeing benchmarking to other higher education institutions; establishing and maintaining the periodic programme review schedule, self-evaluation, and institutional reviews; facilitating the formation of the review teams; and overseeing the moderation process.
+Along with the ASSQAC, the EDICT Faculty Board oversees the implementation of academic policies; develops and monitors procedures to ensure that courses, programmes, and related services meet internal and external standards; and carries out any further responsibilities under delegation from the Academic Council. - The Policies and Procedure Policy provides the mechanisms for programme-level QA management such as assessing the CILOs and initiating periodic programme reviews.
+The QMAP Directorate, in collaboration with the ASSQAC, oversees the QA of the BVIS programme in terms of development of annual programme reviews and monitoring of QIPs.
+The QIPs are prepared by considering various aspects of the programme and stakeholder feedback.
+The BVIS Programme Committee prepares initial annual plans and at the end of the year submits their progress reports to the QMAP Directorate that monitors their progress before updating the Senior Management Team (SMT). - According to the SER, academics and support staff are made aware of existing policies and procedures by having them posted on SharePoint under a dedicated Quality tab.

 However, the Panel noticed during the interviews that some academic and support staff do not have a common understanding of some of the QA related processes.
 Moreover, the Panel was not provided with sufficient evidence related the evaluation and improvement of the QA management system.
 Thus, the Panel recommends that BP should develop a mechanism for evaluating and improving the QA management system and ensure that academic and support staff have a common understanding of their individual roles in ensuring the effectiveness of the QA provision.